rktoomey/querulous-generic/README.markdown

     val queryFactory = new SqlQueryFactory
     val apachePoolingDatabaseFactory = new apachePoolingDatabaseFactory(
+	  validationQuery:                    String,   // query which is executed to check health of open connections
       minOpenConnections:                 Int,      // minimum number of open/active connections at all times
       maxOpenConnections:                 Int,      // minimum number of open/active connections at all times
       checkConnectionHealthWhenIdleFor:   Duration, // asynchronously check the health of open connections every `checkConnectionHealthWhenIdleFor` amount of time